pandas-dev/pandas/doc/source/getting_started/index.rst

 Tutorials
 ---------

-For a quick introduction to pandas, see :ref:`10 Minutes to pandas<10min>`.
+For a quick overview of pandas functionality, see :ref:`10 Minutes to pandas<10min>`.

 You can also reference the pandas `cheat sheet <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>`_ for a succinct guide for manipulating data with pandas.